WordPress Localization: How to Correctly Localize Your WordPress Website for International Audiences

 The Hidden Risks of Poor WordPress Localization for Your Global Brand

-Many global brands translate text and assume they’re ready for international markets.
-But on WordPress, that shortcut can create problems that are easy to miss during launch and painfully obvious to users the moment they land on your site.
+There are many global brands that translate their texts but fail to realize that there is still work to be done after this step.
+Specifically, in WordPress, that shortcut can create problems that are easy to miss during launch and painfully obvious to users the moment they land on your site.

 Here’s what poor localization often looks like in real life:

 • Layout failures happen fast when you ignore left-to-right and right-to-left layouts (LTR/RTL).
-Languages like Arabic and Farsi need RTL support across typography, spacing, icons, and alignment; otherwise pages break, CTAs shift, and key content becomes harder to scan.
+Languages like Arabic and Farsi need RTL support across typography, spacing, icons, and alignment.
+If ignored, your web page will fall apart and CTAs will shift.

 How to Localize Your WordPress Site the Right Way